See our Student Handbook

 Q. How many applications do you receive, and how many students are selected?

-A. Historically, we have received about two hundred applications for the ADN program each year.
-We accept 70 students each academic year.
+A. We received about 150 applications for the ADN program each semester.
+We accept 60 students each academic year.
 30 in the Spring and 30 in the Fall.

 Q. Do you keep a waiting list?

 Q. What are the Yuba College's NCLEX pass rates?

 A. That information can be found on the following independent websites:

 Q. English 1A is required to get into the program.
 If I have a better grade in English 1B or 1C, may I use that GPA to calculate my merit-based admission score?

 A. Yes.
 When calculating a GPA for selected courses, the grade a student achieves in the highest of the three English composition courses (or equivalents) will be used.

 Q. Is there a way I can ensure getting into Nursing 26 and Nursing 36 at Yuba College?